Rozado9/PostgresFly/README.md

 # PostgresFly
-A streamlined tool for remotely installing PostgreSQL on Linux machines using a Windows interface.
+A Python-developed tool for remotely installing PostgreSQL on Linux machines via a Windows interface.
 Fly through your setup with PostgresFly!

-**PostgresFly** is an efficient tool designed for Windows users to remotely install various versions of PostgreSQL on Linux machines.
-Following the installation of PostgreSQL, PostgresFly provides a backup script to facilitate regular backups of your PostgreSQL database.
+**PostgresFly**  is an efficient tool, crafted in Python, designed for Windows users to remotely install various versions of PostgreSQL on Linux machines directly from the source.
+By installing from source, users not only benefit from customization and performance optimizations but also have the ability to install PostgreSQL extensions that aren't included in the standard PostgreSQL distribution.
+This offers greater flexibility and expanded functionality for database management.
+Following the installation, PostgresFly provides a backup script to facilitate regular backups of your PostgreSQL database.
 With its user-friendly interface, PostgresFly allows for the installation of the desired PostgreSQL version on a Linux server with just a few inputs and a single click.

 ## Operating System:
 - The tool is developed for Windows and facilitates the installation of various PostgreSQL versions on a Linux machine via a remote connection.